JeimyGar/Bike_Data/README.md

 ```
-This SQL code was used to join the collective 12 month data and determine the use patterns for bikes throught the day.
-CASE WHEN was used to select data from different times of the day.
-A subquery was used to
+This following query is used to calculate the total ride length in seconds (Total_ride_length_seconds) for different time periods of the day.
+It categorizes the ride start times into four time of the day brackets: 'Night', 'Morning', 'Afternoon', and 'Evening'.
+I used a CASE statement to assign each ride to one of these time brackets based on the hour of the started_at timestamp.
+I was able to exctract the hour component from the timestamp data by using EXTRACT.
+I then calculated the total ride length for each timestamp using SUM(ride_length_seconds).
+Since we are working with different data sets, I used UNION ALL to combine all of the months into a single dataset.

 ```Sql
 SELECT CASE WHEN EXTRACT(HOUR FROM started_at) >= 23 OR EXTRACT(HOUR FROM started_at) <= 4 THEN 'Night' WHEN EXTRACT(HOUR FROM started_at)BETWEEN 5 AND 11 THEN 'Morning' WHEN EXTRACT(HOUR FROM started_at)BETWEEN 12 AND 17 THEN 'Afternoon' WHEN EXTRACT(HOUR FROM started_at) BETWEEN 18 AND 22 THEN 'Evening' END AS Time_d,
 SUM(Total_length) AS Total_ride_length_seconds